-SEND code of Practice (June 2014) stage of support - SCHOOL SUPPORT means that your child has been identified by the class teacher as needing some extra support in school.
+SEND code of Practice (June 2014) stage of support - SCHOOL SUPPORT

 - He/ She will engage in group sessions with specific targets to help him/her to make more progress. - A Learning Support Assistant/teacher will run these small group sessions using the teacher's plan or the intervention plan.